Skip to main content.

 • Focused scholarship, which can lead to multiple publications from the fellowship year

-• M.D. degree (or anticipated) from an accredited institution, or 3rd year medical student planning a research year
+• M.D. degree (or anticipated) from a U.S. accredited institution, or 3rd year medical student admitted to a U.S. accredited institution who is planning a research year

 • Excellent organizational skills, attention to detail, flexibility, ability to activate and complete projects, strong verbal and written communication